A new comedy & winner of the 2017 Smith Prize for Political Theater

 “Jacqueline Goldfinger is that rarity in American theatre--a poet-playwright.
 Bottle Fly is a gorgeous play, roaring with the sacred and the profane and--for all its passion--delicately conveyed.”—Dan O’Brien, author of The Body of an American

-Winner of the 2017 Yale Drama Prize for Emerging Playwright and a Finalist in Performing Arts at the 2018 International Book Awards, Bottle Fly is set in a bar in the Florida Everglades.
+Winner of the 2017 Yale Drama Prize for Emerging Playwright and a Finalist at the 2018 International Book Awards, Bottle Fly is set in a bar in the Florida Everglades.
 This biting, brutally funny multigenerational family drama concerns a Gulf Coast couple, their disabled young ward, two lesbian tenants, and the bonds that bind them all together.
 It is a powerful story born out of the playwright’s own experiences with the rapidly changing social environment of rural Florida, where long-standing traditions and beliefs can collide, sometimes dangerously, with new ideas of personhood, identity, and self-realization.

 "Bottle Fly is an ambitious work….[It] illuminates love in many guises: love for those who have mattered to one in the past, love that was born as pity, love tinged with guilt, love for those who need your protection and love for someone who, without even knowing that she was doing it, holds out the promise of a more beautiful life."—Nicholas Wright, The National Theatre, from the Foreword